MaxIOFS/MaxIOFS/docs/API.md

 ---

-**Note**: This is an alpha API.
-Endpoints and responses may change without notice.
+**Note**: This is a beta API.
+Core endpoints are stable, but minor changes may occur based on feedback.